-Nuclear Notebook: How many nuclear bombs does Pakistan have?
+Nuclear Notebook: How many nuclear weapons does Pakistan have?

 To read this full article for free, visit our online archive here.